The channel, after decaying for a while, has since returned to its roots and broadcasting programming related to their original mission again.

 However, new management has decidedly taken SBS back to its roots.
 It began by producing a slew of programs exploring the cooking and cultures of other countries through the eyes of minority-ethnicity Australian chefs, including Luke Nguyen's Vietnam.
 Then came the documentaries about Australian immigration, such as Go Back To Where You Came From (a critical and ratings smash hit) and the English/Vietnamese language Once Upon A Time In Cabramatta.
 SBS has started a weekly Australian Mandarin-language news bulletin, and even a Asian pop radio channel and TV segment (SBS Pop Asia) to get younger viewers.
 Despite its history of changes, it still broadcasts in more languages than any other broadcaster in the world, with more than 68 languages on radio, more than 60 on television and more than 50 online.

-- Logo, an LGBT-centered channel, had a problem with finding memorable, relevant shows after inexplicably cancelling its two highest rated shows (Noah's Arc, a soap opera about gay men of color, and Rick & Steve: The Happiest Gay Couple in All the World, an animated satire), so for awhile they simply aired reruns of shows popular with the gay crowd such as Buffy the Vampire Slayer, Golden Girls, Daria, etc. However, the success of RuPaul's Drag Race has given the network a much-needed boost in ratings, and they have since returned to producing GLBT-relevant content as well as the aforementioned reruns.
+Logo, an LGBT-centered channel, had a problem with finding memorable, relevant shows after inexplicably cancelling its two highest rated shows (Noah's Arc, a soap opera about gay men of color, and Rick & Steve: The Happiest Gay Couple in All the World, an animated satire), so for awhile they simply aired reruns of shows popular with the gay crowd such as The Golden Girls, Buffy the Vampire Slayer (often playing up Willow's role even if her contribution to an episode was minimal), Daria (though the only time it featured a queer character/plotline was to establish that Jane is 100% straight), etc. The success of RuPaul's Drag Race gave the network a much-needed boost in ratings, allowing them to produce and air more GLBT-relevant content as well as the aforementioned reruns.